 Easter wouldn’t be complete without eggs!
-Eggs remind us of new life and and an open egg reminds us of the open and empty tomb.
+Eggs remind us of new life and an open egg reminds us of the open and empty tomb.
 I’m getting excited just thinking about it!

 Last year I found these gorgeous religious egg wraps and there’s no turning back.
 Gorgeous.
 Simple.
 They are our new go to!

-Color-coded Easter egg hunt
+Color-coded Easter Egg Hunt

 A few years ago I came up with an idea for our Easter egg hunt.
 Each child gets a color of egg assigned to them ahead of time and there are equal amounts of eggs.
 This allows discretion for how the eggs are filled and hid.

 Traditionally our littlest ones have their eggs scattered on the grass with one or two Annie’s Gummies, crackers or cookies in each one.
 (Festive and healthier, I love it!)
 The rest of the eggs are hidden based on the height and climbing ability of the child and their assigned egg color.

 I’m telling you, this system will change the way you do egg hunts.
 It’s more fun with no tears from little ones who didn’t find eggs.
 And you know when all the eggs are found you won’t have the unfortunate situation of your 3